Nuand/bladeRF-fsk/README.md

    on Windows to stop the program on the receiving end.

 If the sending device does not get any response from the receiving device, it will quit the program.
-Try increasing the gains and run it again.
+Try increasing the TX gain and run it again.

 ## Known Limitations ##
 1) The program does not currently support the use of an XB-200 transverter expansion